brucemack/brucemack.github.io/ampersand/index.md

 There are two audio delay lines, one for conference audio (people speaking) and one for telemetry that includes machine-generated voice prompts and CW ID.
 These delay lines are separated because some of the rules for dealing with these two streams are different.
+Courtesy tones and CTCSS/DCS tones are not considered to be telemetry in this description.

 We start in the idle state.